 It is rare, but now and then I hear from a reader who is frustrated using one of my all-time favorite products, Nok-Out.
-I love Nok-Out because it eliminates odors; it’s non-toxic, fume-free and kills bacteria, too.
+I love Nok-Out (also known as SNiPER) because it eliminates odors; it is harmless for pets and children, not poisonous, fragrance-free, fume-free.
 Awesome stuff.

 The feedback I get is mostly filled with praise and gratitude.
 However, now and then I hear from someone like Linda, who is facing a tough, smelly situation that because of its location, requires more toil and patience.

-DEAR LINDA: Oh boy, this is bad!
-The offending odor (spray) soaked into the stuffing of those pieces of furniture.
+Dear Linda: Oh no, this is bad!
+The problem is clear—the offending odor (cat urine) soaked into the stuffing of those pieces of furniture.
 The Nok-Out has to penetrate successfully to reach every area that was infected.
-If it was a true “spray” is it possible that cat urine went in all directions, and that perhaps you need to expand the area of treatment?
+If it was a true “spray” is it possible that cat urine went in all directions.
+Perhaps you need to expand the area of treatment?

-DEAR TED: Can you take a look at Linda’s cat odor problem, which I am including with this message, and then weigh in on how to use Nok-Out to eliminate this horrible odor once and for all?
+Dear Ted: Can you take a look at Linda’s cat odor problem, which I am including with this message, and then weigh in on how she can use Nok-Out to eliminate this horrible odor, once and for all?
 Mary

-The most important thing you need to now when using Nok-Out (now also known as SNiPER) is that it is an oxidizer.
+The most important thing you need to know when using Nok-Out is that it is an oxidizer.
 What this means is that when it comes into direct contact with the stinky stuff, it oxidizes (think “changes”) that stuff into something that no longer has an odor.
 The operative words here are “direct contact.”